 Your vehicle will be issued standard plates when it’s registered.

-You can buy or transfer your own personalised plates.
+- buy or transfer your own personalised plates

-You’ll need duplicate registration plates if your old ones were lost, stolen, destroyed or damaged.
+- order duplicate plates if your old ones were lost, stolen, destroyed or damaged

-You can get extra plates if dog boxes or bike racks cover your permanent plates.
+- get extra plates if fittings such as bike racks or trailers cover your permanent plates.

 Cancelling and re-registering your vehicle